joe-speedboat/workshop.container/20 Base Components.md

 ![enter image description here](https://github.com/joe-speedboat/workshop.docker/raw/main/images/container-layers.jpg)
 ## The Images
 As we have seen, Docker images may built from multiple layers, each of them depend on the layer below it.
-So let's look deeper into a minimal docker image consisting of one single layer:
+So let's look deeper into a minimal docker image consisting of one single layer.
+**TODO: This is as well an exercise, try it out on your CentOS8 VM**
 ```bash
 dnf -y install vim tar wget jq git bash-completion